Analytically solvable model

 \[\begin{split}\begin{array}{c} R_{m}=\frac{\omega_{I, \mathrm{~d}}}{2} \sqrt{I(I+1)-m(m-1)}, \quad S_{m}=(2 m-1)\left(3 \omega_{\mathrm{E}}+\frac{\omega_{I, \mathrm{~d}}}{2}\right)-\omega_{I}+\omega_{\mu}, \\ P_{Z}(t)=\frac{1}{2 I+1} \sum_{m} \frac{S_{m}^{2}+R_{m}^{2} \cos \left(\sqrt{S_{m}^{2}+R_{m}^{2}} t\right)}{S_{m}^{2}+R_{m}^{2}} \end{array}\end{split}\]

-But there is a factor 2 popping up in \(\omega_d\), also in the book.
+But there is a mismatch of a factor 2 in \(\omega_d\).
+It appears to be required also to reproduce the plots in the book.

 [7]: